The 2018 MJ Bear Fellowships application window closed on July 9, 2018.

-This page includes an overview of everything that you need to apply.
-When you’re ready, you can apply below.
+This page includes an overview of everything that you need to apply for reference.

 The application has five parts.
 Applications and all submitted materials must be in English.
 Any links you provide as part of the application must be public — with no password required.

 Provide name, date of birth, address, email, phone number, relevant online presences, photo and resume.

 Provide a description of and link to your digital journalism experiment or project, which is either ongoing or started after Jan.
 1, 2017.
 You should specify your role — whether you were the sole creator or a member of a team.
 The project should be more than a concept or idea, but an actual working entity — or at least far enough along to show substantial progress.
 Some examples: a new take on complex data visualization, a unique approach to news coverage or news gathering, a novel form of news content distribution or a fresh approach to using social media, mobile technology, video or streaming or intrapreneurial and entrepreneurial efforts.